Minor in Communication in the Information Age

 Requirements

-The Minor in Communication in the Information Age requires a total of 18 units, with 7 units of course courses and 11 elective units selected from the following group.
+The Minor in Communication in the Information Age requires a total of 18 units, with 7 units of required coursework and 11 units of elective coursework.

 Required Courses (7 units)